confluentinc/live-labs/DIMT2024/README.md

    confluent kafka cluster use <your_cluster_id>
    ```

-1. Run the following commands to create Oracle CDC Source Premium and RabbitMQ Source connectors.
+1. Run the following commands to create Datagen source connectors.

    ```bash
    cd DIMT2024/confluent